Read Smith’s plans for the fall 2021 semester.

-- For residential programs at College facilities, provide a list of all program participants and a directory of program staff to Campus Police.
+- For residential programs at college facilities, provide a list of all program participants and a directory of program staff to campus safety.
 This list shall include participant's name; local room assignment (if applicable); gender, age, address, and phone number(s) of parent or legal guardian, as well as emergency contact information.

 - Provide information to parent or legal guardian detailing the manner in which the participant and a manager can be contacted during the program or activity.

 - Follow guidance from College Health Services or MA Department of Health concerning communicable diseases.

 - Establish a procedure to access emergency medical services at all locations.
 Medical care appropriate for the nature of the events, expected attendance and other variables may be discussed with the Director of Health Services if necessary.